 If you have used the online portal but have had problems obtaining tokens that you need, then the escalation process should be followed:

-- In the first instance, contact PCSE (using their “contact us” form or via email to PCSE.firstname.lastname@example.org or by phone 0333 014 2884) on a daily basis if you have any difficulties with EPS token slow delivery, or difficulties in registering for the online portal, or other ordering issues etc. If you are waiting for email from PCSE then make sure to check your ‘junk’ or ‘spam’ folders.
+- In the first instance, contact PCSE (using their “contact us” form).
+As of May 2020 PCSE closed the option to also send emails to PCSE.firstname.lastname@example.orgPCSE can also be contacted by phone 0333 014 2884, ideally in relation to a form you have firstly submitted to PCSE.
+You may contact PCSE on a daily basis if you have any difficulties with EPS token slow delivery, or difficulties in registering for the online portal, or other ordering issues etc. If you are waiting for email from PCSE then make sure to check your ‘junk’ or ‘spam’ folders.

-- Continue emailing until a response is received – keeping copies and / or a record of your emails / communications.
+- Continue submitting a form requesting an update until a response is received – keeping a record of your communications.

 - If required, refer to the contingency options (see below).